shliamin/MERN-Musical-Events/frontend/README.md

 ## Leaflet Integration

 The application uses Leaflet to display maps and mark locations of musical events.
 Ensure you have configured the map settings and API keys if necessary.

-## Contributing

-Feel free to open issues or submit pull requests for improvements or bug fixes.

-## License

-This project is licensed under the MIT License.